Click here to return to homepage

 For these reasons, we uphold the finding of the Panel that Brazil has not established that the European Communities has acted inconsistently with either Article 1.2 or Article 3.2 of the Licensing Agreement."(14)

-11. With respect to the legal implication of Article 1.2 for interpreting the scope of the Licensing Agreement, see also the excerpt referenced in paragraph 3 above.
+10. Regarding the implications of Article 1.2 for the scope of the Licensing Agreement, see also paragraph 3 above.

 (b) Relationship with GATT provisions